 Notice that once FilledCombinedGearSVG is imported, we inverted it, then selected both “Engraving” and “Cutout” to the outline shape and the inside cutout to render, so it cuts the whole gear shape.
 The center of the gear will be engraved out, rather than cut as an outline.

 If you wish to mill from a design in a .jpg or .png image, you’ll need to convert it to a vector image first.
 To do this, use the image trace feature in your design software.

 Inkscape is a popular free vector graphics editor.
-It is open source and runs on Windows, Mac, and Linux operating systems.
+It's open source and runs on Windows, Mac, and Linux operating systems.
 Inkscape uses SVG as its default file format, so Inkscape SVG files should open directly in the software.

 Adobe Illustrator is a commercial vector graphics editor popular among professional designers.
-It is part of Adobe’s Creative Cloud suite, and runs on Windows and Mac operating systems.
+It's part of Adobe’s Creative Cloud Suite and runs on Windows and Mac operating systems.
 It’s easy to save Illustrator documents as SVG files.
-To do so, follow these steps:
+Follow these steps: